CESARBR/knot-cloud-sdk-js-amqp/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [Slack Workspace](https://join.slack.com/t/knot-iot/shared_invite/enQtNjkxMDI3MTgyNzQzLTU5NDY3ZmU3OGZjMGZhMmZiMzk1ZWY4OTA2NGRiNDJhY2M5MmY3YWM5MmEzYTc3NWJiNTczY2JjYzIyZjBhYjc).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.